Pazhayakoottukar: Metropolitan Gabriel and his temporary success

 "Letter of Gabriel Metropolitan of all India".
 In it, Gabriel answers an inquiry from the Paḻayakūṟ faithful concerning his faith: “If you ask me about my faith, my faith is like the faith of the holy Lord Pope”.

 Meanwhile, Giuseppe Sagribanti, Prefect of the Propaganda and writing in the name of Pope Innocent XIII, rejects his claims by saying that Gabriel has no authority from the Pope.
 In 1712, the Propaganda sent him another letter, ordering him to retreat from Malabar to his flock in Azerbaijan.
 Meanwhile, Gabriel ignored the letters of the Propaganda and instead of making a new confession of faith to be sent to Rome, he made the aforementioned confession of faith in a letter addressed to Angelo Francisco in order to make peace with him and with the Carmelites residing in Malabar.
 Gabriel was then residing near the church in Changanassery.
-In the letter, it is also declared among others things that Gabriel was celebrating the Eucharist with unleavened bread.
+In the letter, it is also declared among other things that Gabriel was celebrating the Eucharist with unleavened bread.
 However, it is clear that he used both leavened and unleavened bread opportunistically.